mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 .. vale on

-Used in the example preceding.
-This, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface``, interface provides the Symfony Form type class that defines the fields to be stored as the API keys.
+The ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface``, interface provides the Symfony Form type class that defines the fields to be stored as the API keys.

+.. php:interface:: \Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface

+.. php:method:: public function getAuthConfigFormName(): string;

+    :return: The name of the Form type service for the authorization tab which should include all the fields required for the API to work.
+    :returntype: string

+Find the following code snippet which helps you to fetch the API keys,

 .. code-block:: PHP